Skip to Content

 The thing is: most students can’t name very many careers or job types.
 It’s because they haven’t been exposed to tons of industries, careers, vocations, or even jobs.

-That's why career awareness and career exploration for students is so important at this stage in life.
+That's why career awareness and career exploration for students are so important at this stage in life.

-These career sites for high school students will help them to first cast a broad net into career and skillset exploration, and then to narrow their lists down enough so that that they can do meaningful career and job research.
+These career sites for high school students will help them to first cast a broad net into career and skillset exploration and then to narrow their lists down enough so that they can do meaningful career and job research.

 Helping High School Students Choose a Career